Domain module

 )

-DomainModule(name, prefix=None)—nameis the context name;prefixdefaults to"/{name}"(e.g./orders)..aggregate(root)— Registers the aggregate root type (used by convention; repository and handlers work with it)..repository(interface, impl)— Registers the repository: interface in the container resolves to the implementation.
-Can be called multiple times for different repositories..command(cmd_type, handler)— One command type (dataclass) and one handler (class or callable).
+DomainModule(name, prefix=None)—nameis the context name;prefixdefaults to"/{name}"(e.g./orders)..aggregate(root)— Registers the aggregate root type (optional metadata).
+The framework does not publish events from the aggregate; the command handler publishes events via EventBus.
+The aggregate can have any shape.
+See Domain without Urich..repository(interface, impl)— Registers the repository: interface in the container resolves to the implementation.
+Can be called multiple times for different repositories..bind(interface, impl)— Registers any interface → implementation for DI (e.g. domain services, strategies, adapters).
+Handlers can request these types in their constructor..command(cmd_type, handler)— One command type (dataclass) and one handler (class or callable).
 AddsPOST /{prefix}/commands/{snake_case(cmd_type.__name__)}..query(query_type, handler)— One query type and one handler.
 AddsGETandPOSTfor/{prefix}/queries/{snake_case(query_type.__name__)}..on_event(event_type, handler)— Subscribes the handler to the EventBus for this domain event.
 If no EventBus is registered, an in-process dispatcher is used automatically.

 Project structure